codex-academy/BalloonKata/index.md

 ## Order up

 You want to have a variety of balloons for a party.
 You can only order balloons in **sets of 3**.
-You ordered:
+The balloon shop confirmed your order via WhatsApp:

-> 12 red balloons, 9 blue balloons and 9 yellow balloons.
+> We're sending 12 red balloons, 9 blue balloons, and 9 yellow balloons.

 There are **25 people** coming to the party.